Welcome to Third Grade!

 For each unit, students begin by listening to the new words being used in context.
 Then, we discuss the pronunciations and meanings of each of the words.
 Students are given opportunities to make personal connections to the words in order to better understand the word.
 There will also be practice matching the meaning, completing the sentence, identifying synonyms and antonyms of the words, and using the words in complete sentences.

-We have started the year with practicing and identifying the basic strokes.
-We will now begin with our learning and practice of the lowercase letters.
+This month we are focusing on uppercase letters.
+Students have learned all of the lowercase letters and will begin to write words in Cursive.
 The students are quite eager to begin writing in cursive and some say they have been practicing.
 I do ask that students not practice writing any other words or letters that we are not yet practicing in class, becuase they may be forming the letter in a way that is different than presented in our Cursive book.
 The students will be assessed according to the cursive letter formation within our curriculum.Grammar: